Platane/resume/resume.md

   London, UK _08/2018 - 02/2019_

   Worked on the customer browsing experience of a big e-commerce website
-  - Participated to architecture decision, re-thinking the website with cutting edge technologies.
-With a big emphasis on SEO
+  - Participated to architecture decisions, re-thinking the website with cutting edge technologies
   - Set up a reliable deployment pipeline
   - Conducted workshop and presentation to share the knowledge across an international team